isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-kitchen-cabinets/index.md

 You can use KILZ Restoration to tickle tough stains and save yourself the unnecessary cost of sanding your cabinets.
 Moreover, you can get the primer in one and 5-gallon cans, of which one gallon covers about 300-400 square ft.
 In case you intend to do a quick paint, this primer has a quick-drying feature that enables you to cover your work fast on plastic
-,�plaster, metal, and wooden kitchen cabinets.
+,plaster, metal, and wooden kitchen cabinets.
 However, to achieve excellent results, this primer should be applied as fast as possible.
 You can apply this primer either by use of a roller brush or an airless sprayer
 .